hemar12/terraform-modules/README.md

    terraform vaidate                   => to vdalidate the syntax

-   terraform plan                => To check the s3 plan
+   terraform plan                => To check the alb plan

-   terraform apply  --auto-approve            => To s3 apply
+   terraform apply  --auto-approve            => To alb apply

   terraform destroy --auto-approve     => To destroy the resources created